bluehalo/node-fhir-server-mongo/README.md

 ====================================

 ## Intro
 This project is an example project built on `@asymmetrik/node-fhir-server-core` and has a MongoDB back end storing sample data.
-This is built with the ability to run it in docker or run it normally via node.js.
+It's built with the ability to run in docker or node.js.
 To get started developing in Docker, see [Getting Started with Docker](#getting-started-with-docker).
 To get started developing with Node.js and Mongo, see [Getting Started with Node](#getting-started-with-node)

 ## Getting Started with Docker